Alexa Red Ring Problems? Here’s The Fix!

-If you are having trouble updating your echo device, first restart it by unplugging it and plugging it back in.
+If you are having trouble updating your echo device settings, first restart it by unplugging it and plugging it back in.

-To reset your Amazon Echo, hold down both the microphone button and the action button for a few seconds until Alexa shows an orange ring and says "now entering setup mode, please follow the instructions in your Alexa App".
+To do a hard reset of your Amazon Echo, hold down both the microphone button and the action button for a few seconds until Alexa shows an orange ring and says “now entering setup mode, please follow the instructions in your Alexa App”.